syntasso/kratix-docs/docs/workshop/part-ii/02-service-on-demand.md

 #### Idempotency

 An idempotent Workflow guarantees that running the same command multiple times will result in the same outcome.
-This is an important feature because they will be auto-reconciled on an on going basis.
+This is an important feature because they will be auto-reconciled on an ongoing basis.

 Kubernetes controllers reconcile their objects in three scenarios: